Support for adopters

 What if I disagree with the assessment of our support needs?

-Adoptive families will not be able to approach the ASF directly for funding.
+Adoptive families will not be able to approach the ASGSF directly for funding.
 If you disagree with the local authority’s assessment of your need they will need to resolve this with the local authority using the current appeals mechanisms.
 When an assessment is carried out, the local authority notifies the adopter in writing of the outcome and must inform them of the timescale to make an appeal if they wish (28 days is recommended good practice).
 The local authority cannot make their final decision until the period of time for making an appeal has expired or the adopter informs them that they are satisfied with the proposed decision.

 On 14 January 2016, the government announced that the Adoption Support Fund can be used to provide therapeutic support for children from the point at which they are placed with their adoptive families.

-The ASF funds therapeutic support for children and families where the child has been placed with the family for adoption and where they have left care through an adoption order.
-From 1 April 2016, the ASF was made available to families that adopted children from outside England from other UK countries and from overseas via inter-country adoptions (once the placement has been made and the child is living in England).
+The ASGSF funds therapeutic support for children and families where the child has been placed with the family for adoption and where they have left care through an adoption order.
+From 1 April 2016, the ASGSF was made available to families that adopted children from outside England from other UK countries and from overseas via inter-country adoptions (once the placement has been made and the child is living in England).
 It was also made available to previously looked-after children living in Special Guardianship arrangements.
-Therapeutic support provided by the ASF can now be funded up to and including age 21 (25 with an SEN statement).
+Therapeutic support provided by the ASGSF can now be funded up to and including age 21 (25 with an SEN statement).

 What about Child and Adolescent Mental Health Services (CAMHS)?